orb-lang/helm/doc/md/femto.md

 -- Alternate screen

 coroutine.wrap(function()
+   -- Get names for as many values as possible
+   -- into the colorizer
+   c.allNames()
    -- This switches screens and does a wipe,
    -- then puts the cursor at 1,1. write '\27[?47h\27[2J\27[H'